Bioenergy, a sustainable solution

 Bioenergy is the main source of renewable energy today, contributing to energy used in power generation, heat for industry and buildings, and for transport.
 International Energy Agency (IEA) modelling indicates that modern bioenergy is an essential component of the future low carbon global energy system if global climate change commitments are to be met.

-Growth of modern bioenergy in global final energy consumption, according to IEA 2DS scenario
+Growth of bioenergy in global final energy consumption by sector, according to the IEA Net Zero by 2050 scenario (data source: IEA (2021) Net Zero by 2050)

 Some key features of bioenergy: